-Newfoundland and Labrador entered Alert Level 2 on Thursday, June 25.
+Newfoundland and Labrador is currently in Alert Level 2.

 MNL and PMA have come together to provide recommendations in key areas based upon inquiries from our members.
 Should you have specific questions, please email firstname.lastname@example.org.